Frequently Asked Questions

 Ask your landlord.
 Request that they specify electric-only in the property's landscaping contract.
 Frame it as a quality-of-life issue — noise and fumes affect your ability to enjoy the property you're paying to live in.

 Email village officials.
 You're a Croton resident and your voice counts.
 Renters make up a meaningful share of the village — elected officials represent you too.
-Use our email templates to make it easy.
+Use our email templates (sample emails you can choose and customize) to make it easy.

 Talk to your neighbors.
 If multiple tenants in a building ask the same landlord for the same thing, the request carries more weight.